grancalavera/css-best-practices/README.md

 }
 ```

+Reactive `!important`:

-_Reactive_ `!important`: using `!important` to get out of a specific problem, forcing thing in reaction to an issue, is a bad thing.
+using `!important` to get out of a specific problem, forcing thing in reaction to an issue, is a bad thing.

+IDs:

-_IDs:_ basically… never use them (but see: http://css-tricks.com/bad-code-dogmatism-etc)
+basically… never use them (but see: http://css-tricks.com/bad-code-dogmatism-etc)

 An ID is 255 times more specific than one class… "http://codepen.io/chriscoyier/pen/lzjqh This means you’d need 256 chained classes to override one ID

 [ ^^ This is not the case anymore L.C. ]

+Loose class names:

-_Loose class names_: one that isn't specific enough for its intended purpose (the `.card`> example)
+one that isn't specific enough for its intended purpose (the `.card`> example)

+The first problem:

-_The first problem:_ ambiguity
+ambiguity

 > Let’s imagine it means credit card; this class would have been much better had it been `.credit-card-image{}`.
 A lot longer, yes; a lot better, hell yes!

+The second problem:

-_The second problem:_ can be far to common and prone to be reassigned/redefined.
+can be far to common and prone to be reassigned/redefined.

-_Loose class names:_
+Loose class names:

 > All this can be avoided by using much stricter class names.
 Classes like `card` and `.user` and suchlike are far too loose, making them hard to quickly understand, and easy to accidentally reuse/override."